AshLancer/QFG3-Fan-Patch/Readme 1.3A.md

 - Fixed a script error where Fighters and Paladins couldn't tell Rakeesh about the Initiation and missed out on 3 points.
 - Fixed bugs and annoying sound loops during the Shaman duel.
 - Fixed bugs and missing sounds when stealing the Drum of Magic and the Spear of Death.
-- Fixes spellcasting issues for every single room in the game.
+- Fixed spellcasting issues for every single room in the game.
 - Fixed multiple problems in the endgame scripts for each class.
 - Fixed several lockups caused by faulty scripting.
 - Fixed several faulty triggers.